DroidScript/Docs/README.md

 - **docs:** The generated documentation for the GithubPages preview
 - **files:** all relevant generation files

+Check out [files/README.md](files/README.md) for a brief documentation of the generation setup, execution and the file format.

 ### For Contributors:

 Please fork this repository to your github account to make any changes and create a pull request to submit them